pipelinecd/pipeline/Why-a-new-CD-tool.md

-## What's wrong with existing CI tools
+## What's wrong with existing CI/CD tools
 I hear you think "Another one?
 There are so many existing ones already!?!" and you're completely right.
-But if you have ever managed multiple projects/jobs in any existing CI tool, you've probably noticed that the existing tools:
+But if you have ever managed multiple projects/jobs in any existing CI/CD tool, you've probably noticed that the existing tools:

 * Force you to copy jobs even though they only differ in some specific configuration properties
 * That provide "template"-based job configurations for minimizing job configuration duplication, often only provide this up to a specific point.
 Still forcing you to manually verify all jobs that extend/use a template that you've updated to see if the change is applied correctly, which mostly is not the case and thereby loosing the benefits of the template-base job configuration